-The Complete List of Things to Do in Honolulu with Kids
+21 Things to Do in Honolulu with Kids (Complete List!)

-Hawaii is one of the best places to travel with kids, and the island of Oahu is especially family-friendly!
-Oahu has plenty of beaches, activities, and experiences that are perfect for children of all ages.
-We recently traveled to Hawaii with our toddler, and she had a blast!
-(And so did we!)
-In this post, we’re sharing 20 things to do in Honolulu (and Oahu!) with kids
+Hawaii is one of the best places to travel with kids, and Honolulu is especially family-friendly!
+Honolulu has plenty of beaches, activities, and cultural experiences that are perfect for children of all ages.
+We recently traveled to Honolulu with our toddler, and she had a blast!
+In this post, we’re sharing 21 things to do in Honolulu (and Oahu!) with kids

 1. Waikiki Beach